TruncatedDinoSour/armour/doc/d/SNAPI-0.md

 5. Server sends its server ID.
 Client saves it.
 6. Client sends its 158-byte DER-encoded ECDH-SECP521R1 public key to the Server.
 7. Server sends its 158-byte DER-encoded ECDH-SECP521R1 public key to the Client.
-8. We concatenate the client is and server is public ECDH keys together, and pass the blob to SHA3-256.
+8. We concatenate the Client's and Server's public ECDH keys together, and pass the blob to SHA3-256.
 Output digest will be our 32-byte salt.
 9. We concatenate the Client ID, string `" <=> "` (without quotes, but with spaces), and the server ID, giving us the info data.
 10. Using ECDH, finish the key exchange, giving us key material.
 11. Using HKDF with SHA3-512, we generate a 64-byte key, passing in the salt, info, and previously mentioned key material.